fischerjulian/kubernetes-training-final-exam/Readme.md

 You are free to use any Kubernetes cluster at your disposal.

 **Hint:** Minikube [1] is a well known technology for local development.

+When describing pods (directly or indirectly) use advanced pod configurations including **readiness, liveness and startup probes** where meaningful.

+Also describe container resources using `requests` and `limit`.

 ### Message Queue
 Setup a message queue using **RabbitMQ**.